Coates House Hotel: Second hotel

 Coates had died in April 1887.
 Beginning in 1888, his widow and family demolished the original hotel and rebuilt it on the same site as the New Coates House Hotel, while enlarging Coates' addition.
 President Benjamin Harrison stayed in the addition in 1890, before rebuilding was complete.
 The new hotel opened on January 10, 1891.
 This building, the northern section of which survives, was designed by Van Brunt & Howe; it has six stories and is of brick with stone ornamentation and stone courses on the upper floors, and white-painted stone with brick courses on the first floor.
 A balcony extends across each of the two main facades, on Broadway and 10th Street.
 The building originally had a crenellated parapet inscribed with "Coates House" on both main facades, and turrets or belvederes at the corners; these have been removed, as have the chimneys.
 It originally formed a rectangle around a central courtyard; the four-story east side, which housed services such as laundry and storage and rooms for employees, was later mostly demolished, leaving a U-shaped building.

-The new hotel had a marble main staircase and offered services including a barber shop, a florist's, a bonnet shop, and Turkish baths.
+The new hotel had a marble main staircase and offered services including a barber shop, a florist's, a bonnet shop, and Victorian Turkish baths.
 It remained a prestigious hotel for several decades; guests after the reopening included Presidents William McKinley and Theodore Roosevelt, Edwin Booth, William Jennings Bryan, and Oscar Wilde.
 It was nicknamed "the hotel of the presidents".